Brewnix/brewnix-template/docs/IMPLEMENTATION_GUIDE.md

 ---

-This implementation provides a complete GitOps solution for managing Proxmox Firewall infrastructure with automated deployments, comprehensive state management, and robust security practices.
+This implementation provides a complete GitOps solution for managing Proxmox Firewall infrastructure with automated deployments, comprehensive state management, robust security practices, and a sophisticated duplication strategy for maintaining core module consistency across multiple server models.